 HON 101, 102 Freshman Honors "College" (1, 1) This course is a two course sequence (HON 101/HON 102) designed to challenge first-year honors students to consider questions profoundly relevant to their new vocation as "college students."
-During the fall semester, the central question is: What is college for?
-And, during the spring semester, the central question is: What is a Christian college?
-In both the fall and spring semesters, a related additional question is: Why are you here? (i.e., in college/in a Christian college).
-Fall semester.
+What is college for?
+What is a Christian college?
+Why are you here? (i.e., in college/in a Christian college).
+While HON

+101 in the Fall semester operates more like a traditional classroom, HON 102 in the Spring semester consists of several book discussions and other experiences.
 Prerequisite admission to Freshman Honors Program.
 Spring semester.
 Prerequisite for HON 102: HON 101, admission to the Freshman Honors Program.